Religious extremism and its psyche, recommendations for law and order systems

 These questions are not easy to answer; however, someone has to answer these questions.
 Without accepting there is a problem, one can’t solve it in the first place.
 Then make accountable people for their words, actions, and thoughts if possible.

-Whom responsibility it is, to declare what is extremism regarding the religious limits of our society?
+Whom responsibility is it to declare what extremism regarding the religious limits of our society is?

-Meaning that, only the sender and receiver, encoding, medium, and decoding of a message is not enough without the feedback and negotiation and minimization of noise and barriers of communication, i.e., emotions, bias, and individual preferences.
+In most cases, investigated by numerous journalists, researchers, and intelligence agencies across the globe have concluded that most of the incidents resulted from miscommunication.
+Communication resolves conflicts, but if enforced with its full form, only the sender and receiver, encoding, medium, and decoding of a message is not enough without the feedback and negotiation and minimization of noise and communication barriers, i.e., emotions, bias, and individual preferences.

 Extremism is a way of communication saying to others that they are not supposed to live, and they should leave as soon as possible.
 Violence is used to suppress the majority or minority.
 Who will communicate peace and religious harmony to the masses?
 Someone has to do it for a peaceful present and future.

-Who can be trusted in this age of hypocrisy?
+Who can we trust in this age of hypocrisy?

 Only free people can trust and build trust, free from hatred, biases, prejudices, and much more.
 It is not essential but necessary to build trust among different religious communities.
 The dialogue can minimize the chances of extremism.

-Law and order systems can make impossible, possible only through sincerity and willingness to understand and communicate with religious authorities by actively listening to their concerns.
+Law and order systems can make the impossible possible only through sincerity and willingness to understand and communicate with religious authorities by actively listening to their concerns.